Pyramid of Nyuserre

-The pyramid of Nyuserre (Egyptian: Mn-swt Nỉ-wsr-rꜥ, meaning "Enduring are the places of Nyuserre") is a mid-25th-century BC pyramid complex built for the Egyptian pharaoh Nyuserre Ini of the Fifth Dynasty.
+The pyramid of Nyuserre (Mn-swt Nỉ-wsr-rꜥ) is the funerary monument built for the Egyptian pharaoh Nyuserre Ini of the Fifth Dynasty in the mid-25th-century BC.
 (Note: Proposed dates for Nyuserre's reign: c.
 24742444 BC, c.
 24702440 BC, c.
 2453–2422 BC, c.
 24452421 BC, c.
 24202389 BC, c.
 24162388 BC, c.
 23592348 BC.)
 During his reign, Nyuserre had the unfinished monuments of his father, Neferirkare Kakai, mother, Khentkaus II, and brother, Neferefre, completed, before commencing work on his personal pyramid complex.
 He chose a site in the Abusir necropolis between the complexes of Neferirkare and Sahure, which, restrictive in area and terrain, economized the costs of labour and material.
 Nyuserre was the last king to be entombed in the necropolis; his successors chose to be buried elsewhere.
 His monument encompasses a main pyramid, a mortuary temple, a valley temple on Abusir Lake, a causeway originally intended for Neferirkare's monument, and a cult pyramid.